Skip to main content

-Septic Installation Services in North Carolina
+Septic Installation services in North Carolina

-1,072 licensed providers across 97 counties
+677 licensed providers across 90 counties

 Installing a new septic system in North Carolina requires a permit from the county environmental health department, which operates under NCDENR guidelines.
 A certified soil scientist must first perform a site evaluation, including perk tests and soil borings, to determine which system type the lot can support.
 Conventional gravity systems are the most affordable option, while engineered systems — including low-pressure pipe, drip irrigation, or advanced pretreatment units — are required on sites with challenging soil or terrain.